vanHeemstraSystems/strapi-head-of-cms-headstart/100/README.md

 # 100 - Introduction

-In our companion project **[strapi-headless-cms-headstart](https://github.com/vanHeemstraSystems/strapi-headless-cms-headstart)** will use have the API Backend for this Headless Content Management System.
+In our companion project **[strapi-headless-cms-headstart](https://github.com/vanHeemstraSystems/strapi-headless-cms-headstart)** we will have the API Backend for this Headless Content Management System.

 Updated April 2020